LasagnaCake/Makai/docs/specifications/anima-lang.md

 ## Philosophy

-**The implementation is defined by the programmer.**
+**The behaviour is defined by the programmer.**

 By default, all of the commands (except those without associated functions) do nothing.
 It is up to the programmer to choose whether to change that behaviour.
-To do so, simply override the associated `op*` function.
+To do so, simply override the associated `op*` function, and implement your own.

 For all functions (except `opWait` and `opColor`), all integer values are hashes of the associated name.